Romualdi-Lab/labromualdi_website/content/software2/Graphite/index.md

 GraphiteWeb is freely available here and is based on the graphite BioC package and on our pathway analysis pipelines.

-Sales G, Calura E, Martini P, Romualdi C. MAGIA, a web-based tool for miRNA and Genes Integrated Analysis.
-Nucleic Acids Res.
-2013 Jul; 41(Web Server issue):W89-97. doi: 10.1093/nar/gkt386.
+Sales G, Calura E, Cavalieri D, Romualdi C (2012). “graphite - a Bioconductor package to convert pathway topology to gene network.”
+BMC Bioinformatics. https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-13-20.

-Sales G, Calura E, Cavalieri D, Romualdi C. graphite – a Bioconductor package to convert pathway topology to gene network.
-BMC Bioinformatics.
-2012 Jan; 13(1):1-12. doi: 10.1186/1471-2105-13-20
+Sales G, Calura E, Romualdi C (2018). “metaGraphite - a new layer of pathway annotation to get metabolite networks.”
+Bioinformatics. https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty719/5090451.